 Churn and Keep-Alive mechanism

-For simplicity, the total number of Ringos (denoted by N) will be given as a command-line argument.
+For simplicity, the total number of Ringos (denoted by N) will be given as a command-line argument to every Ringo.
 After each Ringo discovers the N-1 other Ringos, the process of peer discovery is completed.
 After that point, each Ringo will need to periodically check if all other Ringos are still active.
 It is possible that a Ringo may go offline for a randomly long period of time, and then come back online.
 This is referred to as “Churn” and it will be one of the most interesting aspects of this project.

 You will need to design a “Keep Alive” mechanism, based on the exchange of periodic short messages between the active Ringos, so that they can automatically and quickly detect when one of them is offline.
 For simplicity, you can assume that at most one Ringo can be offline at any point in time.
 Further, you can assume that when a Ringo goes offline it stays in that state for at least 15 seconds, and when it is online it stays in that state for at least 1 minute.